axone-protocol/docs/docs/whitepaper/okp4-network-design-global-overview.md

 ## Network participants

-On the **blockchain layer**, there is Validators, Delegators and DAO participants.
+On the **Blockchain layer**, there is Validators, Delegators and DAO participants.

 On the **Data Space layer**, there is Data providers and Service providers who agree to share based on Data Space's rules.
 There is Curators who can signal promising data and services.
 There is also Governors who can change these rules.